loop-recur/node-neo4j-test/README.md

 Options:
 * `-q`, `--quiet`: Supress `neo4j start` output.
 * `-r`, `--repeatable`: Exit with success if a test neo4j server is already running.
 The default `neo4j start` script exits with code `2` if a server is running on its port.
+* `-k`, `--kill`: Stop the test server.

 Future
 ------
+* make `npm install` try `which neo4j-test-server`, so users can install their own tests server and avoid the long submodule installation.

-Add libraries for starting and stopping the neo test server programatically.
+* create libraries for spinning up and shutting down the server programatically.